lbamford/fis-karaf/ocp-karaf-hello/README.md

 # Hello Service

-This is a simple hello quickstart that uses Camel, CXF and AMQ in a Karaf Container.
+This is an attempt at a hello quickstart that uses Camel, CXF and AMQ in a Karaf Container.
 Karaf can be run standalone or in an OpenShift pod.
 The example can be a useful starting point for hosted, contract first (WSDL), SOAP web services that require payloads to be placed on queues for later processing or multiple recipients.

 The example hello service allows for configuration of SOAP end point, contract first, and JMS queue or topic for received SOAP payloads.